SutheeDev/The-Bloc-Camp/README.md

 - The subscription form is available for users to input email addresses.
 - Equipped with a validator checking whether the input is an email and provides an error message if it is not.
-- A thank you note will be sent to the user's email in case of a successful subscription. <br>
+- A thank you note will be sent to the user's email in case of a successful subscription. <br><br>

 ## Application <a name="application"></a>